folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 5. Enter the amount of time in which **Patron billed after aged to lost**.
 6. Enter the amount of time in which **Recalled items aged to lost after overdue**.
 This setting allows libraries to set a shorter “aged to lost” period if the item has been recalled for use by other patrons.
 This setting **must have a value** in order for recalled items to age to lost.
 7. Enter the amount of time in which **Patron billed for recall after aged to lost**.
 This setting **must have a value** in order for patrons to be billed when a recalled item ages to lost.
-8. Enter a **Charge amount for item**.
-If you want to use Actual cost, you can enter zero here, and use the **Lost items requiring actual cost** report in the Users app to find the aged to lost items and then apply a manual cost.
+8. In the **Charge amount for item** section, choose **Actual cost** or **Set cost**.
+If you use Actual cost, you can use the **Lost items requiring actual cost** report in the Users app to find the aged to lost items and then apply a manual cost.
+If you use Set cost, then enter an amount in the box.
 9. Enter a **Lost item processing fee**.
 This is an additional charge that will be added to the charge amount for the item when billed to the patron.
 10. Select whether to **Charge lost item processing fee if item declared lost by patron**.
 11. Select whether to **Charge lost item processing fee if item aged to lost by system**.
 12. Enter an amount of time **For lost items not charged a fee/fine, close the loan after**.
-(This setting applies only to **Actual cost** lost item fees/fines.)
+(This setting is required for Actual cost and does not apply to Set cost.)
 13. Select whether **If lost item returned or renewed, remove lost item processing fee**.
 14. Select whether to charge overdue fines **If lost item returned or renewed**.
 15. Select whether **Replacement allowed**.